lightstreams-network/docs/content/guides/exchange-integration/_index.md

 of a new lightstreams node.

 Lightstreams implements two networks: `mainnet` and a testnet called `sirius`.
-At the minute `lightchain` is connecting by default to `sirius` as our team is still working on the launch of the mainnet.
+At the minute `lightchain` is connecting by default to `mainnet` as our team is still working on the launch of the mainnet.

 ### Node initialization